ZiCog/xoroshiro/README.md

 Implementions of the xoroshiro32++ and xoroshiro64++ PRNG algorthims by David Blackman and Sebastiano Vigna in C++, Verilog, VHDL and SpinalHDL.

-The xoroshiro32++ is as used in tha Prallax Propeller 2 micro-controller.
+These PRNG algorithms are the same as those implemented in the hardware of the Parallax Propeller 2 micro-controller.
 The xoroshiro64++ is included here as a nice long cycle PRNG that needs no multiply.

 ### C++ Version